kennethjiang/Teleport-NSLog/README.md

     // [...]
 ```

-Extending Teleport
+Extending Teleport-NSLog
 -------------------

-Teleport can be easily extended to send to other aggregators.
+Teleport-NSLog can be easily extended to send to other aggregators.
 To do so, you need to implement `Forwarder` protocol, which is a simple protocol with only 1 required interface:

 ```objective-c
 @protocol Forwarder <NSObject>